Asbestos - Community Information

 Council's Roles and Responsibilities

 Council may require a Development Application in respect to building renovations and/or the demolition of structures.
-Where a Development Application is required and these structures contain asbestos material, Council may place general conditions on any Development Application advising the applicant of provisions contained in relevant Australian Standards, Occupational Health and Safety Regulations and Guidelines produced by the WorkCover Authority of NSW in relation to handling or working with asbestos.
+Where a Development Application is required and these structures contain asbestos material, Council may place general conditions on any Development Application advising the applicant of provisions contained in relevant Australian Standards, Work Health and Safety Regulations and Guidelines produced by the WorkCover Authority of NSW in relation to handling or working with asbestos.

 Council may also be contacted where material containing asbestos has been dumped or otherwise abandoned in a public place.
 In such circumstances where the persons responsible cannot be identified, Council in conjunction with the NSW Fire Brigade may arrange for the material to be collected once it has been rendered safe to handle and disposed of at Council’s waste disposal facility.